 By Tom Daly

-Sept 18 (Reuters) - Copper prices edged lower on Thursday as traders booked profits following a rate cut by the U.S. Federal Reserve, while the dollar firmed after Fed Chair Jerome Powell ruled out more aggressive easing going forward.
+Sept 18 (Reuters) - Copper prices fell on Thursday as traders booked profits following Wednesday's rate cut by the U.S. Federal Reserve, while the dollar rebounded after Fed Chair Jerome Powell ruled out more aggressive easing going forward.

-Following the rate cut, the U.S. Central Bank also indicated that more cuts would follow in October and December, but Powell pushed back in his press conference against the idea that those could be larger cuts.
+The Fed indicated that more rate cuts would follow in October and December, but Powell pushed back in his press conference against the idea that those could be larger cuts.

-The dollar index .DXY firmed by 0.1% to 96.98 on the back of his remarks but is still down around 10.6% this year.
+The dollar index .DXY climbed by 0.6% to 97.46 but is still down around 10.2% this year.
 A stronger dollar makes dollar-denominated metals more expensive for holders of other currencies and can weigh on prices.

 "There has been quite a lot of overhead resistance for copper around the $10,160 level," Smith said.
 "It's turned at that point three times recently, which means the momentum is likely to be on the downside for the time being."